domRiddle/ASF/Extended-FAQ.md

 ASF-linux-x64.zip: OK
 ```

 This way we ensured that whatever was written to `SHA512SUMS` matches the resulting files and they weren't tampered with.
-However, that's doesn't prove yet that `SHA512SUMS` file you checked against really comes from us.
+However, it doesn't prove yet that `SHA512SUMS` file you checked against really comes from us.
 For that, we'll use `SHA512SUMS.sign` file, which holds digital PGP signature proving the authenticity of `SHA512SUMS`.
 On Linux, you can use `gpg` utility for that purpose.

 ```
 $ gpg --verify SHA512SUMS.sign SHA512SUMS